To watch Patti and "The Sidewalk Chronicles" on You Tube just click and go! http://youtu.be/_wGflTsJK0w

 Being the driver was a lonely job.
 You didn’t really get to talk to the guys in the back too much, you couldn’t listen to music, the windows didn’t roll down so there wasn’t any fresh air, oh and of course the big one, no cell phones were allowed in the truck.
 As bad as that seemed, it was a job.
 It may be a temporary job until he finally reached the tender age of twenty-one, but it was a job nonetheless.
 Maybe it could offer some of the much needed life experience along the way.

 Another truck was pulling in behind the line of armored transport trucks now blocking any traffic from going around on either side of the road when a man finally came out to reset the gate.
 There would be a mad dash for these vehicles to pick a spot to pull into the vault once the gate opened.
-Kyle already had his eyes on a spot where he could pull in forward and not have to back in the armored beast which was a difficult at best
+Kyle already had his eyes on a spot where he could pull in forward and not have to back in the armored beast which was a difficult at best.

 The gate was only half open when the first truck almost scraped the slow moving gate trying to make the mad dash to the vault itself.
 Kyle wiped the sweat from his brow again and drove the truck slowly in, coming within inches of the guard that was holding a shotgun at the ready in case anyone tried to rush into the vault.